 You can find these stores together e.g. at Hammersmith (King Street).
 Primark is also located on Oxford Street.TKMaxx stores Primark stores

-For the upscale shopaholics among you: Don’t miss Oxford Street, the city’s main shopping area.
+For the upscale shopaholics among you: Don’t miss Oxford Street, the city’s main shopping area and one of the most famous streets in London.
 It’s lined with shops, most of them mid- to high range.
 You’ll find enormous stores of the casual chains like H&M and Zara.

 There’s a very high-end department store located on Oxford Street – Selfridges.
 It’s worth checking out even if you don’t have sufficient funds to buy anything there.
 There you’ll find mainly collections of luxury fashion brands, so expect the likes of Chanel, Jimmy Choo, Tom Ford and [insert a top luxury brand of your choice].Oxford Street Guide Selfridges London